ylin36/distributed-systems-notes/network/network-fundamental.md

   * Composed of several lans linked by routers
 * Address classes
   * When a router needs to forward a packet, it must know the subnet of the destination address to be able to consult its routing table to forward the packet
   * Use high-order bits of the address to encode the length of the subnet identifier.
-This led to the definition of three classes of addresses.
+This led to the definition of three classes of addresses (widely used).
+Other 2 are used for multicast, and testing.

 |Class|Higher-order-bits|Length of subnet id|number of networks|Address per network|
 |-|-|-|-|-|